 RMA shall not discriminate against an individual on the basis of genetic information in regard to hiring, discharge, compensation, or terms, conditions, or privileges of employment.
+Notwithstanding the foregoing, a cause of action for disparate impact is not available under GINA.
 42 U.S.C.
-2000ff-1(a); 29 CFR 1635.4.
+2000ff-1(a); 29 C.F.R.
+1635.4.